Brew your loose leaf tea at work, at home, or on the go with an elegant Tielka Tea Infuser—Tea Strainer.

 - super-versatile - use in all types of teaware; ceramic mugs, glass mugs, fine teacups, glass jugs, large pots, small pots, cast iron pots, ceramic pots, and glass teapots

 - no spills when you place the tea infuser on the lid after brewing

 - environmentally friendly

-- made from stainless steel to ensure durability
+- made from extra-fine stainless steel mesh to ensure durability

 - delightfully convenient to use